webpack/webpack.js.org/content/writers-guide.md

 ## Article Structure

-1. Brief introduction - a paragraph or two so you get the basic idea.
-Tell what you are going to tell.
+1. Brief introduction - a paragraph or two so you get the basic idea about - the what and why.
+2. Structure description for the "Main Content" - the how - how you will tell it in a brief paragraph (e.g. a new plugin or a webpack concept)
-2. Main content - tell what you promised to tell.
+3. Main content - tell what you promised to tell.
-3. Conclusion - tell what you told and recap the main points.
+4. Conclusion - tell what you told and recap the main points.
-4. References - link to related articles and external resources so people can read and learn more about the topic.
+5. References - link to related articles and external resources so people can read and learn more about the topic.

 ## Running the Site